 In light of the pension environment noted above, the Los Altos City Council asked the Financial Commission to review the situation, determine whether a problem exists from a fiscal perspective, and if so, what actions or alternatives should be considered in response.
-The objective of this paper is to explain the elements of the pension plans and liabilities, summarize the costs and risks of maintaining the status quo, and indicate what alternatives may be available to the Los Altos City Council.
+The objective of this paper is to explain the elements of the pension plans and liabilities, summarize the costs and risks of maintaining the status quo, and indicate what alternatives may be available.
+The goal is to produce information, conclusions and actionable recommendations for the Los Altos City Council.